floquation/OF-kva_interfaceProperties/README.md

 Please make sure that the case that you use _does_ work for the original solver as to ensure that kva_interfaceProperties is the problem.

+## Recommended Read
+[Deshpande et al.[3]](http://dx.doi.org/10.1088/1749-4699/5/1/014016) have evaluated the performance of the interFoam solver.
+The paper contains many important hints for anyone using interFoam, like the capillary time step constraint.
+Without it, your simulation could very well become non-physical, despite it converging.

 ## References

 [1] Lafaurie B, Nardone C, Scardovelli R, Zaleski S, Zanetti G. Modelling merging and fragmentation in multiphase ﬂows with surfer.
 J Comput Phys 1994;113:134–47.

 [2] Hoang DA, van Steijn V, Portela LM, Kreutzer MT, Kleijn CR.
 Benchmark numerical simulations of segmented two-phase flows in microchannels using the Volume of Fluid method.
 J Computers & Fluids 2013;86:28-36

+[3] Deshpande, S. S., Anumolu, L., & Trujillo, M. F. (2012).
+Evaluating the performance of the two-phase flow solver interFoam.
+Computational science & discovery, 5(1), 014016.

 ## About the author